Estimate Time6 min

 If a temporary living arrangement isn’t an option for you, you might want to consider a rent-back agreement, where you negotiate with the buyers to rent your home back to you for a short time—typically for a maximum of 60 days.2 If the buyers agree—and they don’t have to—you may need to make concessions in other areas of your negotiations, such as on price.

 While this choice gives you more time to buy and move to another home, the rent you agree to pay the buyer could end up costing more than you were paying for your mortgage.
-But, on the plus side, if you’re able to find a new home in time, it may save you the cost and hassle of moving twice.
+On the plus side, if you’re able to find a new home in time, it may save you the cost and hassle of moving twice.

 Make an offer to buy with home sale contingency